cilium/cilium/Documentation/helm-values.rst

      - Labels to add to ServiceMonitor cilium-operator
      - object
      - ``{}``
+   * - operator.removeNodeTaints
+     - Remove Cilium node taint from Kubernetes nodes that have a healthy Cilium pod running.
+     - bool
+     - ``true``
    * - operator.replicas
      - Number of replicas to run for the cilium-operator deployment
      - int